sx-zhang/HOZplus/generate_hoz_graphs/README.md

 ## Dataset

-You can download the semantic maps dataset for Gibson and AI2THOR from [semantic_maps](https://!!!!!!!!!!).

-The folder should look like this
+Please unzip the file `semantic_maps.zip` and the folder should look like this:
 ```python
   generate_hoz_graphs/
     ├── gen_hoz_graph_ai2thor